Early Detection: Unveiling the Signs of Autism in Toddlers

 Autism, also known as autism spectrum disorder (ASD), is a developmental disorder that affects social communication and behavior.
 While every child is unique, there are certain red flags to watch out for, such as delayed speech and language skills, difficulty with social interactions, repetitive behaviors, and sensory sensitivities.

-By recognizing these signs early on, parents and caregivers can take proactive steps to ensure their child receives the support they need.
+By recognizing these signs early on, parents and caregivers in Toronto can take proactive steps to ensure their child receives the support they need.
 Early intervention can include speech therapy, occupational therapy, and behavioral interventions, which can greatly improve a child’s long-term outcomes.

 Stay tuned as we explore the signs of autism in toddlers and discuss strategies for early intervention.
 Together, we can make a difference in the lives of children with autism.